Do you know how your school is performing compared to others?

 When students graduate from Georgia public schools, where do they go?
 How many students take remedial classes their first year of college?
-And what are the top colleges that Georgia students attend?
+And what are the top colleges that Georgia students attend from a particular high school or district?
 You can find this information on another easy-to-use site from the Governor’s Office of Student Achievement.

 Understanding discipline rates

-The state’s newest information dashboard breaks down discipline rates by district or school, demographics and reasons for discipline.
+The state’s newest information dashboard breaks down discipline rates by district/school and includes a look at demographics and reasons for discipline.